Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 0.5 ml

 1,1*,6** 3 doses for primary series then **4th dose at 18 months of age or 6 months after primary course.
-If 4 doses of DTP given before age 18 months, give a 5th dose at 4 years, reflecting the NIP which includes dose 4 at 18 months and dose 5 at 4 years.
-If the 4th dose is given after the child is 3.5 years the 5th dose is not required, and in this case the next dose is the early adolescent booster dose.
-A hexavalent vaccine is available in all jurisdictions, (combining DTPa with IPV/Hib/HepB). *If using the hexavalent vaccine combined with hepatitis B, the dosing interval changes (2 months between doses 2 and 3 and 4 months between dose 1 and 3).
+If 4 doses of DTP given before age 18 months, give a 5th dose at 4 years, reflecting the NIP.
+If the 4th dose is given after the child is 3.5 years the 5th dose is not required, and in this case the next dose is the early adolescent booster.
+A hexavalent vaccine (DTPa-IPV-Hib-HepB) is available in all jurisdictions. *Use of the hexavalent vaccine in catch-up requires attention to intervals for hepatitis B vaccination (2 months between doses 2 and 3 and 4 months between dose 1 and 3).

 4-9 years